paramireze/paramireze.github.io/_posts/2018-05-22-intro-to-audio.markdown

 categories: iOS Development
 ---

-On my application, I added the recording functionality to the `recordAudio` action inside the viewController.
+I added the recording functionality to the `recordAudio` action inside the viewController.
 I am able to easily do this using `AVFoundation`. `AVFoundation` is a framework specific for handling audiovisual media in iOS apps.
-As a developer, I can use `AVFoundations` build in classes, and the class methods to record, save and play audio recordings for my app.
+As a developer, I can use `AVFoundations` built in classes, and the class methods to record, save and play audio recordings for my app.

 {% highlight ruby %}
 import AVFoundation